top of page

 MEALS:

 We prepare big western style breakfasts in the mornings and have packed lunch every day.
-And in most cases, our
+And in most cases, our camp crew gets to the destination before us to prepare table and hot tea.

 BREAKFAST: